michaelnny/deep_rl_zoo/README.md

 * Some code might not be optimal, especially the parts involving Python Multiprocessing, as speed of code execution is not our main focus.
 * Try our best to replicate the implementation for the original paper, but may change some hyper-parameters to support low budget setup.
 * The hyper-parameters and network architectures are not fine-tuned.
-* All agents have been fully tested on classic control tasks like CartPole, LunarLander on M1 Mac (CPU only), we also run some light tests on Unbuntu 18.04 with a single Nvidia RTX 2080Ti GPU.
+* All agents have been fully tested on classic control tasks like CartPole, LunarLander on M1 Mac (CPU only), we also run some light tests on Ubuntu 18.04 with a single Nvidia RTX 2080Ti GPU.
 * For Atari games, we only use Pong or Breakout for most of the agents, and we stop training once the agent have made some progress.
 * We can't guarantee it's bug free.